 Starbucks runs an annual online countdown to its red Christmas cups and their much-celebrated, very on-brand design.
 But did anyone in the eight central London branches I visited in December know anything about their special red cups, apart from their place on the counter?
 It made me wonder how well the company educates its internal teams about its brand.
 It wasn’t about the cups; it was the disconnect between what Starbucks corporate were saying and what its frontline staff knew that made me question how joined up the company is internally.

 This is increasingly going to become our remit, so what can we as marketers learn and how can we ensure an integrated customer experience?

 • Work on making your brand message consistent right through your business

 • Educate your staff and internal teams with a clear understanding of brand values and how to communicate well, whatever their job role.

-• Give your people a centralised online hub where they can go to find the information they need to understand your brand stories, positioning, values and to deliver on your brand promise.
+• Give your people a centralised online brand asset management tool where they can go to find the information they need to understand your brand stories, positioning, values and to deliver on your brand promise.